25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

      };
      ```

    - `this` inside an object method refers to that object.
-But if the object method uses arrow function, then `this` refers to the global `this` context.
+But if the object method uses arrow function, then `this` refers to the global `this` context

    - Chaining methods, `return this` in the method you want to chain.
-This will keep a reference to the same object.
+This will keep a reference to the same object

      ```javascript
      const obj = {